DNAstack/cromwell-wes-service/README.md

 ### Passport Configuration

+This is the default configuration.
 Many Configuration fields are automatically filled when using passport as the authentication mechanism.
 The only required property is the `WES_AUTH_ISSUER_URI` which corresponds to the base passport URI (and `iss` field).
-If passport is running locally this is not needed
+If passport is running locally this is not needed.

 **Configuration**